-US investment in the development of new vaccines, drugs, devices, diagnostics, and other health technologies is essential to addressing some of the world's most pressing health challengesachieving an AIDS-free generation; curbing the spread of malaria, tuberculosis (TB), and neglected tropical diseases (NTDs); addressing antimicrobial resistance; and ending preventable child deaths.
+US investment in the development of new vaccines, drugs, devices, diagnostics, and other health technologies is essential to addressing some of the world's most pressing health challenges-achieving an AIDS-free generation; curbing the spread of malaria, tuberculosis (TB), and neglected tropical diseases (NTDs); addressing antimicrobial resistance; and ending preventable child deaths.
 Over the past year, the importance of strong investment in global health R&D has become clearer than ever before as scientists raced to develop the tools desperately needed to diagnose, treat, and prevent COVID-19.
 We have watched with awe as scientists have shattered speed records for vaccine development, forged unique collaborations to advance science across borders, and deployed an unprecedented amount of energy and resources from a range of health areas to tackle this global foe-upending assumptions about how science works, and how fast.
-Now, more than a year into the official declaration of the COVID-19 global pandemic, we have a robust set of tools to defeat this threat in high-income countries but still lack the tools needed to meet the unique needs of patients and health workers in low-resource settings, where basic resources like electricity, laboratory capacity, and reliable cold chain storage cannot be taken for granted.
+Now, well over a year into the official declaration of the COVID-19 global pandemic, we have a robust set of tools to defeat this threat in high-income countries but still lack the tools needed to meet the unique needs of patients and health workers in low-resource settings, where basic resources like electricity, laboratory capacity, and reliable cold chain storage cannot be taken for granted.
 This is the next frontier of R&D for COVID-19: ensuring that we have the right tools to defeat this pandemic in every corner of the globe, which is ultimately essential for securing America against this historic threat.

 We are grateful for the Committee's ongoing support for global health R&D and recognize that you face difficult decisions in balancing many priorities for annual appropriations and the allocation and use of emergency appropriations for unprecedented R&D and public health needs over the past year.
-We welcome the recent allocations of emergency funding for Gavi, the Vaccine Alliance; Global Health Programs at USAID; the President's Emergency Plan for AIDS Relief (PEPFAR); and the Global Fund to Fight AIDS, Tuberculosis and Malaria in the last two COVID-19 relief packages-however, we note that critical needs remain unmet, including funding to support the development and deployment of COVID-19 products designed for use in low-resource settings.
-New global health tools and technologies hold promise to dramatically improve the lives of those living in the poorest countries around the world both to extinguish the COVID-19 pandemic and tackle long-standing global health challenges, and we ask for your continued support in FY22.
+We welcome the recent allocations of emergency funding for Gavi, the Vaccine Alliance; Global Health Programs at USAID; the President's Emergency Plan for AIDS Relief (PEPFAR); and the Global Fund to Fight AIDS, Tuberculosis and Malaria in the last two COVID-19 relief packages-however, we note that critical needs remain unmet, including funding to support the development and deployment of COVID-19 products designed for use in low-resource settings, and that USAID has yet to allocate the contribution to the Coalition for Epidemic Preparedness Innovations (CEPI) included in the American Rescue Plan Act.
+New global health tools and technologies hold promise to dramatically improve the lives of those living in the poorest countries around the world both to extinguish the COVID-19 pandemic and tackle longstanding global health challenges, and even as we work to scale up delivery of existing tools, we ask for your support for continued innovation in FY22.